SDG Summer School 2023

 The Learning Planet Institute is offering students at Université Paris Cité the opportunity to participate in the SDG Summer School, taking place in Paris from mid june to the end of July.
-This year, the theme is “Prototype open-source health solutions”.
+In the summer of 2024, the focus will be on the theme “Prototype Open Source solutions related to Paris Olympic and Paralympic Games”.

 Eligibility criteria